redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 !!! warning "Cancelling..."
     In some steps, "No" option will cancel the full installation process, which means that all configuration during the setup process will be lost.

+!!! warning "If you are configuring a cluster..."
+    Make sure to complete this guide before running setup wizard on other nodes.

 ### Network Configuration

 This step is optional.
 If you are sure the network interfaces are already configured, you can skip this step.
 Otherwise, get into the configuration pressing "Yes".